2014 Ottawa Gee-Gees football team

-The 2014 Ottawa Gee-Gees football team represents the University of Ottawa in the 2014 CIS football season.
-They are led by second-year head coach Jamie Barresi and play their home games at Gee-Gees Field.
-They are a member of the Ontario University Athletics conference.
+The 2014 Ottawa Gee-Gees football team represented the University of Ottawa in the 2014 CIS football season.
+They were led by second-year head coach Jamie Barresi and played their home games at Gee-Gees Field.
+They were a member of the Ontario University Athletics conference.
 They began their season on September 1, where they defeated the York Lions 51-7 at home.
 Their regular season ended on October 25 with a 38-18 home win against the #3 McMaster Marauders.
 They gained the 5th seed in the OUA playoffs and where they traveled to Windsor to play the Lancers on November 1 coming away with a 46-29 win.
 They advanced to take on McMaster in the OUA semifinals, where after holding a lead over the team that would eventually go on to lose in the Vanier Cup, their season came to an end with a 42-31 loss.